Central Idaho, Idaho, United States of America: What to pack, what to wear, and when to go [2023]

 January

-If you are traveling to Central Idaho in January, you will notice that it is freezing and snowy.
-Expect it to snow (several inches of snow).
-Daytime temperatures are in the low 30s F (single digits below 0 C).
+January in Central Idaho is freezing and snowy.
+The snow can amount to several inches/centimeters.
+During this time, temperatures average in the low 30s F (single digits below 0 C).

 What to wear/what to pack: